 Columbia River Inter-Tribal Police Department (CRITPD) is the law enforcement arm of the Columbia River Inter-Tribal Fish Commission (CRITFC).
 CRITFC is a tribal organization wholly owned and governed by four sovereign treaty tribes: the Yakama Nation, the Nez Perce Tribe, the Confederated Tribes of the Umatilla Indian Reservation, and the Confederated Tribes of the Warm Springs Reservation of Oregon.

 CRITPD officers’ duties are similar to those of other conservation officers.
 Officers inspect catch, gear, identifications, and fishing sites.
 This can range from a simple contact to a full investigation using high-tech surveillance equipment.
-Officers provide assistance on the Columbia River during times of need, including search and rescue during severe weather conditions or emergency situations.
+Officers provide general assistance on the Columbia River to anyone during times of need, including search and rescue during severe weather conditions or emergency situations.
 CRITPD officers provide police services to the 31 tribal fishing sites, other tribal lands along the Columbia River, and patrol the Columbia River between Bonneville and McNary dams, a 150-mile stretch of known as the Zone 6 fishing area.